denandz/5am_util/README.md

 In theory, this should work with any Marelli IAW5AM ECU.
 If you confirm this tool on a bike other than the above let me know and I'll add it to the list.

+## KWP2000/UDS

+The 5AM uses KWP2000 (ISO 14230) and UDS (Unified Diagnostic Services - ISO 14229-1).
+The message structure is defined in ISO 14230-2.
+You can read more about UDS [here](https://en.wikipedia.org/wiki/Unified_Diagnostic_Services), which might shed some light on the messages sent to the ECU.

 ## Warning

-This tool is designed to allow you to download and tamper ECU firmware.
+This tool is designed to allow you to download, tamper and reflash ECU firmware.
 There is a risk of bricking your ECU if/when something goes horribly, horribly wrong.
-I take no responsiblity for the havoc that may befall your ECU.
+I take no responsibility for the havoc that may befall your ECU.